Senryoku/Deecy/Readme.md

 ## Things I know I have to do

 -   Debug, debug, debug.
--   Better low level emulation: Most games do not work as well when not using the HLE'd syscalls.
--   ch0-DMA and ch1-DMA?
--   What's "Maple V blank over interrupt"?
-    "This interrupt is generated when a Maple interface transmission/reception operation spans V-Blank_In."
+-   MMU: Only supported for store queue writes using the pref intruction (used by Ikaruga for example)
 -   AICA:
-    -   Stereo debugging
     -   DSP
-    -   More debug
 -   Renderer:
     -   Framebuffer:
-        -   Somehow detect writes to framebuffer and display it.
+        -   Improve detection of writes to framebuffer (false positives?)
         -   Write back for games that need it.
     -   Modifier Volumes.
         -   Implemented: Inclusion volumes and shadow bit over opaque and transparent geometry.